How to Self-Solemnize on Your Elopement Day – Tips for Marrying Yourself

 Pretty neat, right?

 By simplifying the requirements for a legal marriage, self-solemnization gives you the opportunity to have a ceremony however you see fit—even if it’s just the two of you!
 And don’t worry, the legality of self-solemnized marriages is recognized in other states.
+Get legally married on your own!

 The Significance of Self-Solemnization